The Surprisingly Longevity Of Tree Roots After cutting them down

 Are tree roots able to grow again after being cut down?

-Will tree roots continue to grow after cutting them down?
+Can tree roots continue to grow after cutting them down?

-Are tree roots likely to continue to grow after the tree has been cut down?
+Do tree roots continue to spread after cutting down?

 Conclusion: